skuid/skuid-labs/experiments/pages/progressBar/customProgressBar/README.md

 ## Usage
 Note: This example uses a UI-only model for dummy data, so it should work in any Salesforce org or Skuid site.

-1. Import the `ProgressBarDSS.designsystem` design system into your Salesforce org.
+1. Import the [ProgressBarDSS.designsystem](ProgressBarDSS.designsystem) design system into your Salesforce org.
-2. Create a new Skuid page and paste/upload the XML file.
+2. Create a new Skuid page and paste/upload the XML file using this XML [ProgressBar.xml](ProgressBar.xml).
-3. Edit away
+3. Edit away.